Zinovy Peshkov: Diplomatic career

 Appointed Brigadier General in April 1944, Peshkov was soon sent as a delegate of the French Committee of National Liberation to the Republic of China to meet with Chiang Kai-shek, who had just broken with Vichy.
-Upon arrival at Chung King, the new capital of the country due to the Japanese occupation, Zinovy had to deal with the presence of another French mission sent by General Giraud, a competitor which he knew how to marginalize with subtlety.
-Made ambassador in November 1944, his presence once again gave him an occasion to demonstrate his capacity to make himself appreciated by leaders of all backgrounds which were so numerous in a China in full revolution.
+Upon arrival at Chung King, the new capital of the country due to the Japanese occupation.
+He was made a French-Chinese ambassador in November 1944.
+He was then named French ambassador to Japan in 1946.